riceissa/issarice.com/wiki/global-public-health-notes.md

 *These are some notes on global public health as part of a larger project.
 The final results will likely not be published here (but I will try to link to them from here when they're done), but this is the most convenient place for notes.*

+# What exactly has happened in global health and what's in store for the future?

+New question as of December 2016.
+HT Vipul Naik.

 # Global health as a success story

 Part of my interest in global health comes from the view that global health is seen as a success story in philanthropy.